 Point to Point Ethernet Leased Line – Is it Only One Long Cable?

 No. But it looks just like that in your network, if that is what you really want.
 The Ethernet leased lines provider can set up for you a ‘pseudo wire’ feature or services that will appear to the network as a very simple and passive connection.
 There is no need for a Network Address Translation.
 The hops in the network of the leased line provider are hidden away from view.
 Since it’s one passive connection, no ‘internet access’ will be added.

 Do Ethernet Leased Lines Have Internet Connectivity?
 Well, Sometimes They Do.

 There are some leased lines ISPs that add costs for Internet access aimed at their available leased lines.
 Other leased line providers, however, will only include internet access only if the client wants it.

 If you add 2MB internet access to your 2MB line, 5 to 20% will be added to its cost.
 And if you add 100MB internet access to your 100MB line, 60 to 85% will be added to its costs.

-If you want to know more about the prices of an Ethernet Leased line, please visit our price checker.
+If you want to know more about leased line costs, please visit our price checker.
 Check out what would be the best leased line for you.